WusTanGiau/MiyagawaMizu/README.md

 ## ☕ About me

-I'm **ニート** and my hobbies are playing games, watching anime, reading manga, and sometimes tinkering with random stuff.
+I'm Hikikomori plus NEET and my hobbies are playing games, watching anime, reading manga, and sometimes tinkering with random stuff.
 ## 💻 Experience

 <img src="https://cdn.discordapp.com/emojis/1059638606941130872.webp?size=160&quality=lossless" width="32"></img> Still learning, I don't have anything special yet.
 But I hope to be able to change that in the future.